 We all know how important email lists are.
 They’re the foundation of a successful email marketing strategy, and without really good mailing lists, your next email campaign is not going to be as successful as it could be.

 If you’re just starting up, or branching into a new product line or market, chances are that your email list is not as large and comprehensive as you’d like it to be.
 You know that successful email marketing requires email addresses, and at the moment you don’t have that many.
+Creating a mailing list from scratch seems like a long and hard process.
 You look around, and you see offers from all sorts of shady characters who’d like you to purchase email lists from them.

 Don’t do it!